pts/tinyveracrypt/README.txt

 * encryption other than AES
 * hash other than SHA-512
 * mounting the filesystem at open time
+* opening volumes on non-Linux systems (e.g. macOS or Windows)

 Some developer documentation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~